The Garage (Гараж) is a 1980 film from the Soviet Union, by Eldar Ryazanov.

 - The Speechless: Khvostov, who has temporarily lost the power of speech after diving into cold water to help a seal.
 Being The Speechless doesn't mean he'll go quietly, though.
 He disrupts the meeting by jumping up onto the table and lying down directly on top of the board's documents.
 Later he goes marching through the chaotic crowd with a sign that says "I'll show you!"

-- Suddenly Voiced: The formerly mute Khvostov suddenly regains the power of speech towards the end, and decisively steers the meeting to its final conclusion.
+- Suddenly Speaking: The formerly mute Khvostov suddenly regains the power of speech towards the end, and decisively steers the meeting to its final conclusion.

 - Video Credits: Stills of the big stars at the start of the film.
 This was pretty much an All-Star Cast of Soviet cinema of the day.